MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-concurrent.md

 2. Clear the network monitor in the browser.

-1. If you were using network throttling before, turn it on again now.
+1. If you were using network throttling before, turn it on again.

 3. While holding down the Alt key, select the second button, and then watch the network traffic.